mbruzek/ansible-openstack-setup/SOLUTIONS.md

 The networking on some OpenStack environment is configured so only the openstack-server can access the floating ips.
 Change this task to wait from the openstack-server rather than the server running the playbook.

+### TASK [Bootstrapping Python on this host]
+#### Problem: Failed to connect to the host via ssh: ssh: connect to host <target-host-ip-address> port 22: Connection timed out
+#### Solution: Run the script from the openstack-host
+The Ansible host can not connect to the target-host ip address because only the openstack-host can see that network.

+### TASK [Finding the oldest atomic and rhel qcow2 images]
+#### Problem: No first item, sequence was empty.
+#### Solution: Only run the task when matching > 0 on each file return value.
+There were no qcow2 images on the server.
+The task tried to grab the first element in an empty list of files.
+Rewrote the task to use:
+`when: atomic_qcow2_images['matched'] > 0` and
+`when: rhel_qcow2_images['matched'] > 0`